RuifeiZhu101/scrambled-guides-design/README.md

 Guide 4: TCTGAGACGACAT
 ```
 ## Future directions:
-Add the feature to assess the scrambled guides regarding to thier off-target nomination result, and output the scrambled guides with the less off-target nominations.
+Expand the tool's functionality by adding the ability to assess the scrambled guides for off-target nominations.
+This will allow users to generate scrambled guides with fewer off-target nominations, enhancing the precision of CRISPR gene editing experiments.

-## Authors and acknowledgment
-Ruifei Zhu